the-turing-way/the-turing-way/book/website/reproducible-research/open/open-access.md

 (rr-open-access-whatis-repositories)=
 ### Repositories and Self-Archiving

-The self-archiving movement aims to provide tools and assistance to scholars to deposit and disseminate their refereed journal articles in open institutional or subject-based repositories.=======
+The self-archiving movement aims to provide tools and assistance to scholars to deposit and disseminate their refereed journal articles in open institutional or subject-based repositories.

 There has also been a growth in the publication of preprints through institutional repositories and preprint servers.
 Preprints are widely used in physical sciences and now emerging in life sciences and other fields.